 - Automate common repetitive manual tasks (like importing configuration files) during the deployment process.

-The newest version of Drush (version 9) introduces quite a few changes.
+The newest version of Drush (version 10) introduces quite a few changes from 8 and below.
 Many of the tutorials highlighted below may contain some inaccuracies or deprecated commands.
 NOTE: Drupal 8.4 and above requires at least version 8.1.12 (or higher) of Drush.
 You can read more about this requirement here.
 See the official Drush documentation for the latest instructions.